A Test Statistic for Weighted Runs: Runs statistic

 Now the derivation of the distribution of $T$ is completed, \eqref{eq: intermed. result} combined with \eqref{eq:chi2 CDF} give a complete specification that can be implemented in just a few lines of code in \texttt{mathematica \cite{wolfram_research_mathematica_2008}.} As an example, $P(T\ge T_{obs}|N=25)$ is plotted as a function of $T_{obs}$ in Fig. \ref{fig:exact solution}.
 Since the number of partitions which contribute to $P\left(T<T_{obs}\left|N\right.\right)$ grows rapidly with $N$ (see appendix for details), we have to resort to a Monte Carlo approximation of the $p-$value for $N\gtrsim80$.
 Note that the Monte Carlo output also serves as a valuable cross check with the exact solution for small $N$.
 We now briefly describe the Monte Carlo algorithm: \begin{enumerate} \item Fix a number of experiments, $K$, and the number of observations, $N$, in each experiment. \item Generate $K\cdot N$ standard normal variates. \item In each of the $K$ experiments, find the largest $\chi_{run}^{2}$ of any success run.
 This is $T_{obs,\, j}$ for the experiment $j,\, j=1\dots K$.
-Filter out all experiments that contain no success.
-Proceed analogously for the failure runs. \item Calculate the \emph{empirical cumulative distribution function} (ECDF) of the set $\left\{ T_{obs,\, j}\right\} _{j=1}^{K}$, both for successes and failures.
-The approximate $p-$value is then given as $1-$ECDF. \end{enumerate} In Fig. \ref{fig:exact solution}, the Monte Carlo results for success runs are indicated in green, for failures in red and the exact results are drawn in blue.
+Filter out all experiments that contain no success. \item Let $L$ denote the number of experiments in which $T_{obs,j} \ge T_{obs}$.
+Then estimate the $p$-value, $P(T \ge T_{obs}|N)$ as $p\approx \frac{L}{K}$. \end{enumerate}

+We estimate the uncertainty on $p$ as obtained in step \ref{step:p-estimate} from a Bayesian point of view.
+The sampling can be seen as a Bernoulli process, with a constant chance of $p$ in each trial $j$ that $T_{obs,j} \ge T_{obs}$.
+Assuming a uniform prior on $p$, the posterior then becomes